Luke Raley Preview, Player Props: Rays vs. Angels

-The Tampa Bay Rays, including Luke Raley (.161 batting average in his past 10 games), battle starter Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Friday at 9:38 PM ET.
+Luke Raley -- .176 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the Los Angeles Angels, with Chase Silseth on the mound, on August 19 at 4:07 PM ET.

-He notched a home run while going 1-for-2 in his most recent game against the Giants.
+He is looking to bounce back after a four-strikeout performance in his last game against the Angels.

 Luke Raley Game Info & Props vs. the Angels